vivo-us/request-handler/README.md

 ### Request Handler Options

 - `key`: A key to encrypt sensitive data including tokens and client secrets.
-- `redis`: An IORedis instance to store rate limit information and for multiple nodes to share rate limits.
+- `redis`: An IORedis instance to store rate limit information and for multiple instances to share rate limits.
 - `redisKeyPrefix` *(optional)*: A prefix to add to all keys stored in Redis for the Request Handler.
 - `clientGenerators` *(optional)*: An object containing client generators to register with the Request Handler, where the key is the name of the client generator and the value is the generator function.
 - `defaultClinetOptions` *(optional)*: A [Client Options](#client-options) object to use for the `default` client.
 The `default` client starts with no rate limits and no authentication.
-- `priority` *(optional)*: The priority of the node when deciding which node should handle rate limiting.
+- `priority` *(optional)*: The priority of the instance when deciding which instance should handle rate limiting.
 Defaults to 0.
 Higher numbers are higher priority.
 - `logger` *(optional)*: A Winston logger instance to use for logging.
 If not provided, a default logger will be used which simply logs to the console.
 The custom logger is useful for adding additional logging endpoints, customized the log format, or doing custom logic based on the log messages.

 ### Request Config Options